William C. Shiel Jr., MD, FACP, FACR

 - Tests that are useful in the evaluation of chronic diarrhea include examination of stool for parasites, upper gastrointestinal X-rays (UGI series), barium enema, esophago-gastro-duodenoscopy (EGD) with biopsies, colonoscopy with biopsies, hydrogen breath testing, and measurement of fat in the stool.

-- Diarrhea may be treated with absorbents, anti-motility medications, and bismuth compounds.
+- Diarrhea may be treated with absorbents (that absorb water), anti-motility medications, and bismuth compounds.

 - Antibiotics should not be used in treating diarrhea unless there is a culture-proven bacterial infection that requires antibiotics, severe diarrhea that is likely to be infectious in origin, or when an individual has serious underlying diseases.